car hire Spain

 Chinchón

-Distance from Madrid: 45 kilometres
+Distance from Madrid: 45 km

 Chinchón has a quaint, round plaza bordered by houses with porticoes and balconies.
 The plaza becomes a bullring during summer festivals.